greentfrapp/project-asimov/guide_bias_i.md

 Okay, now let's go one step further and think about how a trait like race might affect these two differences.
 Racism in the police has been well-documented in literature <dt-cite cite="norris1992black,waddington2004proportion,warren2006driving"></dt-cite>.
 In recent years, institutional racism and the related problem of police brutality have also inspired social movements such as "Black Lives Matter".
 In light of these issues, how might the above differences play out?

-1. If racism has a major influence on police practices like strip and search, we might find that white offenders have a higher chance of reoffending and not getting caught, as compared to black offenders.
-This might cause our dataset to underestimate the number of white repeat offenders.
+1. If racism has a major influence on police practices like stop-and-frisk, we might find that white re-offenders have a higher chance of not getting caught, as compared to black re-offenders.
+This might cause our dataset to underestimate the number of white re-offenders.
 2. And likewise, we might find that black individuals are subject to wrongful arrests more frequently than white individuals.
 In that case, our dataset might be overestimating the number of black repeat offenders.

 In other words, by using the proxy label of "being convicted again" rather than "reoffending", we could be exaggerating the presence of black individuals and systematically biasing the dataset along racial lines.
 Obviously all of this is hypothetical and requires more substantial evidence.
 Nevertheless, when faced with problems like these, it might be prudent to question if an algorithmic solution is really the answer.